kope264/JourneyMate/Readme.md

-# Journe Mate 🧳🌍
+# JourneyMate 🧳🌍

-**Journe Mate** is a travel itinerary website designed to help users plan and organize their trips efficiently.
+**JourneyMate** is a travel itinerary website designed to help users plan and organize their trips efficiently.
 It provides an easy-to-use interface for creating, managing, and sharing travel plans.

 ## 🌟 Features
 - 📌 Create and customize travel itineraries